uma-universal-money-address/uma-test-wallet/frontend/README.md

 Most of it is configured through the public/manifest.json, metadata in src/app/layout.tsx, and the next.config.ts.

 If you make changes and Chrome no longer shows the option to install it, check your dev tools -> Applications -> Manifest for any misconfigurations.

+## Environment variables

+When building, set the NEXT_PUBLIC_BACKEND_DOMAIN which will get inlined into the js bundle, accessible to the browser.
+It should be configured to the domain of the backend, e.g. test.uma.me.